zpoint/C-/DataPreProcess/README.md

         -ingroup-sort <bool>
             whether random sort lines among a single group, default 0, if -word-sort flag set, sort by word count will be performed first, default 0
         -outgroup-sort <bool>
-            whether random sort groups among all groups in a single file, default 0, if -word-sort flag set, sort by word count first, if -ingroup_sort set, ingroup_sort will be performed before -outgroup-sort, default 0
+            whether random sort groups among all groups in a single file, default 0, if -word-sort flag set, sort by word count first if -ingroup_sort set, ingroup_sort will be performed before -outgroup-sort, default 0 -in2 <file>
-        -in2 <file>
              If provided, search all files in -in2 -inN <file>